 Rinse shiitake mushrooms and soak it in a bowl of water for about 15 minutes or until soft; do not discard the water.

 Heat oil in a large skillet or wok over high heat.
-Add the garlic and dried shiitake mushrooms that are now softened, and stir fry for about a minute.
+Add garlic and the softened mushrooms.
+Stir fry for 1 minute.

 Ingredients

-• 1 cup of dried shiitake mushrooms, cut in to bite size (*see notes)
+- 1 cup dried shiitake mushrooms, soaked and cut into bite-sized pieces (*see notes)

 Instructions

-3. Rinse shiitake mushrooms and soak it in a bowl of water for about 15 minutes or until soft; do not discard the water.
+- Rinse the dried shiitake mushrooms and soak them in a bowl of water for about 15 minutes, or until softened.
+Do not discard the soaking water.

-4. Heat oil in a large skillet or wok over high heat.
-Add the garlic and dried shiitake mushrooms that are now softened, and stir fry for about a minute.
+- Heat oil in a large skillet or wok over high heat.
+Add garlic and softened shiitake mushrooms.
+Stir-fry for about 1 minute.

 Notes